Lesbian Herstory Archives

 In 1974, the Lesbian Herstory Archives was established in order to preserve lesbian heritage in a world where, according to its website, “so much of our past culture was seen only through patriarchal eyes.”
 It was co-founded by Joan Nestle, Deborah Edel, Julia Stanley, Sahli Cavallaro, and Pamela Oline.
 Mabel Hampton was also an important early member.
-In 1975, the Archives was housed in Nestle’s Upper West Side residence at 215 West 92nd Street, apartment 13A, where it would remain for the next 15 years.
+The Archives was housed in Nestle’s Upper West Side residence at 215 West 92nd Street, apartment 13A, where it would remain for the next 18 years.

 By the mid-1980s, the Archives was outgrowing its space.
 Following grassroots fundraising, the group bought a Park Slope rowhouse at 484 14th Street in December 1991 and officially re-opened in June 1993.
 The purchase ensured that the Archives would have a permanent space, which continues to serve the lesbian community today.

 Most people would throw everything out about lesbians, or only keep the negative things. … But the Archives house the collective memory of what happened to us as a group.